PREPARE THE WAY OF THE LORD

 The Scripture testifies, “In those days John the Baptist came preaching in the wilderness of Judea, and saying, “Repent, for the kingdom of heaven is at hand!”
 (Matt.
 3:1-2 NKJV).

-Let us arise today to prepare the way for our King’s second coming by demonstrating His love to others, walking in His footsteps, seeking first His kingdom and His righteousness, calling sinners to repentance and faith in Christ, and proclaiming, praying and looking forward to Christ’s glorious second coming into the world.
+Let us arise today to prepare the way for our King’s second coming by teaching and preaching the gospel of Christ, demonstrating His love to others, walking in His footsteps, devoting our lives and resources to the expansion of His kingdom in the hearts of men, and proclaiming, praying and looking forward to Christ’s glorious second coming into the world.

 Prayer: My Dear Holy Spirit, teach and help me to live in such a way that will perfectly and brightly reflect Christ to those around me.
 I draw divine grace to live daily as a forerunner of Christ, in Jesus’ name.
 Amen.